chartbrew/chartbrew/docs/deployment/README.md

 This guide is made for Apache running on Ubuntu 16.
 It might be different on other operating systems and distros.
 :::

-Create a new Apache configuration file for the ChartBrew site.
+Create a new Apache configuration file for the Chartbrew site.

 ```sh
 sudo vim /etc/apache2/sites-available/chartbrew.conf